ShongSu/shongsu.github.io/_posts/2015-11-17-max-subsequence-sum.markdown

 <center>**------English (英文)------**</center>

-Given (possibly negative) integers a_{1}, a_2, ..., a_n, find the maximum value of ∑a_k.
+Given (possibly negative) integers a1, a2, ..., an, find the maximum value of ∑ \sumak.
 The maximum subsequence sum is defined to be 0 if all the integers are negative.

-For example, given the sequence -2, 11, -4, 13, -5, -2, the maximum subsequence sum is 20: a_2 through a_4.
+For example, given the sequence -2, 11, -4, 13, -5, -2, the maximum subsequence sum is 20: a2 through a4.

 The most obvious approach is an algorithm with O(N^3).

-<1> Algorithm 1 -- O(N^3)
+<1> Algorithm 1 -- `O(N^3)`

     int MaxSubsequenceSum(const int A[], int N)
     {